stanford-oval/genie-cloud/doc/thingpedia-tutorial-dataset.md

-# Writing Example Commands for Your Device
+# Write Example Commands for Your Device

 To get natural language support, a `dataset` is required to supply example commands for your device.